• Home

 • Once you show your ID to verify the transfer, you will receive the DD in the payee’s name.

-What is DD in banking?
+What is DD in bank?

 In banking terms, a demand draft (DD) is a negotiable instrument for transferring funds without knowing the recipient’s account details.